hashicorp/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 .center[![:scale 60%](images/add_user.png)]

 ???
-* Describe the Add User screen that students will use to add new records to the database.
+* By Adding  new records to the database.
-* Point out again that when Vault is enabled, the records will be encrypted in the database.
+* Beccause Vault is not enabled, the data will be stored as plain text.

 ---
 name: database-record-without-vault